50+ Things To Do in Yellowstone National Park in 2023: Hiking, Overlooks & More

 - Yellowstone is one of the most visited national parks and gets very crowded.
-Do your best to visit the popular attractions very early or late in the day for the best experience.
+Do your best to visit the popular Yellowstone attractions very early or late in the day for the best experience.
 When you do visit places during peak hours, be patient with the other people and cars around you.
 Remain flexible with your plans so that you can come back to a stop later if needed.

 - There are plenty of places to get gas and food while traveling through Yellowstone.
 However, it’s smart to pack food and fill up on gas before entering the park so you can focus on the geysers rather than waiting in lines.

 - Entering Yellowstone costs $35 for a seven-day pass.
 If you are visiting multiple national parks within the year, I highly recommend purchasing the America the Beautiful Pass for $80.
 The America the Beautiful Pass covers the entry price to Yellowstone.

-GyPSy Guide is an app that plays information automatically as you drive through the park.
+Guide Along is an app that plays information automatically as you drive through the park.
 The guide will tell you the history of Yellowstone, information about stops to make, locations where you’ll likely see wildlife around the park and more.
 It’s incredibly helpful for guiding you around the park and making sure you don’t miss anything.
 The only downside is that the app is not up to date on current conditions and closures, so be sure to check the park website or go to a visitor center to stay up to date.
 The tour costs $6.99 for Yellowstone (you can bundle it with Grand Teton National Park too) and you’ll want to download it in advance when you have service or wifi outside of the park.

 2. See a Sunrise in Yellowstone

 Seeing a sunrise is one of the best things to do in Yellowstone.
 Not only is the sunrise beautiful over this landscape, but you’ll likely avoid any sort of crowd.
 I recommend watching the sunrise at Mammoth Hot Springs; the light reflecting off of the springs glows yellows and creates gorgeous reflections.

 3. See a Sunset in Yellowstone